zaneriley/personal-site/README.md

 ### Internationalization

 The portfolio supports both English (/en) and Japanese (/ja) languages.
+It determines the locale, by in order:
+* Locale in URL
-It uses the Accept-Language header to detect the user's preferred language and sets a session key to maintain that preference.
+* Accept-Language header to detect the user's preferred language.
 For application and landing page content, we use Gettext for translations.
-Case studies have separate markdown files for each language.
+Case studies and other long form content have separate markdown files for each language.

 ### Admin Interface